cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.8.0 =
+Added feature to only add the cheapest priced variation(s) to product feeds instead of all variations or the default variation.

+= 8.7.9 =
+Added 5 default fields to the Facebook template

+= 8.7.8 =
+Rounding divide calculations rules to two decimals

 = 8.7.7. =
 Facebook purchase event did not always had the correct pricing.
 Issue solved.